panzerfausten/empatica_assigment_app/README.md

 >*macOS:	sudo pip install Flask (sometimes you get linking troubles in mac after installation.
 You can use ln for this)

 ##deploying
-*On your PC:
+###On your PC:
 If you decide to run it on yout PC just do:
 >python  main.py

 This will start the server at:  http://127.0.0.1:5000/.
 Just open your browser and head that direction :)

-*On pythonanywhere:
+###On pythonanywhere:
 If you want to run in on the cloud  (THE CLOUD! https://www.youtube.com/watch?v=8cp_uwr-7lY)
 *Create an account at pythonanywhere.com
-*Create a new app on your domain by going to web tab -> add a new web app, d select "flask" with python 2.7 and hit next.
+*Create a new app on your domain by going to web tab -> add a new web app, select "flask" with python 2.7 and hit next.
 *Create a zip file with the cloned repository
 *Go back to the files tab in  your dashboard at pythonanywhere.com and upload your file.
 This step may take some time so go with your family and have some quality time.
 *After some minutes come back (you still have to work) and select "open bash console here"